AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ##Data pipeline and mining process (CRISP, ETL)

-**(This video) gives a general overview of the data mining process.** (<a href="https://leeds365-my.sharepoint.com/:p:/g/personal/scsaalt_leeds_ac_uk/EdBOKEnF2dZOo1YC1EIxFJ0BDBSdRiWZzJ--EatHDFSGbA?e=AH9ngQ" target="_blank">here</a>.) <mark>Powerpoint to be turned into video</mark>

- This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in the diagram.
+**This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in the diagram below.**

  ![Diagram showing the CRISP model of the data mining process; surrounding data are business understanding, data understanding, data preparation, modelling, evaluation and deployment.](images/DS_IMG003.png)
 Tan, P., et.al.
-(2020), Introduction to Data Mining by Second Edition, Pearson.
+(2019), Introduction to Data Mining Second Edition, Pearson.

 CRISP is a widely used analytical model.
 It is an open standard process model that describes common approaches used in data mining, involving the following phases: